SSpzcee/Asunder-PHB/phb/md/Ninjutsu.md

 A stronger but less directly offensive version of the B-rank Exploding Water Shockwave, the user spits out a truly prodigious amount of water.

-Chakra: 45
+Chakra: 46
 Upkeep: 6
-Damage: 10d20+100
+Damage: 50d10+200
 Area: 100
 Speed: 26
 Seal Speed: 27
 Special: Stun 15

-Tags: AoE, Utility, Environmental
+Tags: Attack, AoE, Blunt, Environmental

+Effects:
-Effects: This Technique uses half your NDB for Damage Calculation.
-This adds 100+(ninjutsu damage bonus)\*10 Gallons of Water to the Background.
-So long as there are at least 100 Gallons in the Background at any time while this Technique's Upkeep is maintained, any Ground-Based Techniques (Such as Earth Split Turnaround Palm or Syrup Capture Field) become impossible to use.
-Regardless, all Suiton Techniques treat the maximum of their Gallons Requirement as if it was 10 higher.
+This Technique uses half your NDB for Damage Calculation.
+This adds 30 Gallons of Water to the Background.
+So long as there are at least 40 Gallons in the Background at any time while this Technique's Upkeep is maintained, any Ground-Based Techniques (Such as Earth Split Turnaround Palm or Syrup Capture Field) become impossible to use.
+Regardless, all Suiton Techniques treat the maximum of their Gallons Requirement as if it was 5 higher.
 Additionally, anyone who is standing in its Area will begin sinking even if they have the Water Walking Ability (The currents are simply too tumultuous).
 They can swim at half their normal movement speed (movement-increasing jutsu typically will not work), and until they've exited the area suffer Suffocation 1 every 10 IC.
 Alternatively, they can take a Speed 5 action to stay at the surface for the next 15 IC.

 \--------------------------------------------------------------------------------------------------------